claycuy/MILOWN-Lang/english-version.md

 Welcome to the English version of MILOWN-Lang.
 Here you can download it.
 ##### 0.1 BETA1
 ###### 0.1 BETA1(With HTML):
+Paste the following HTML code snippet into your HTML file, to run MILOWN-Lang.
 ```
 <script src="https://cdn.jsdelivr.net/gh/UngGasStudio/MILOWN-Lang@main/Beta/MILOWN-Lang%200.1BETA1.js"></script>
 ```